Choosing a special school

 Search for schools and colleges to compare (GOV.UK)

-Remove any SEN schools with specialisms not suitable for your child.
+Remove any schools with specialisms not suitable for your child.
 Then look at:

 • the Ofsted rating and report